 Chances are you aren’t in this boat, though it can happen.
 My client Bio-tiful Dairy claimed this position in the kefir category.
 They weren’t the first kefir by any means, just as Zoom weren’t the first video conferencing service – but they were the first acceptable one.
 This has made them very difficult to budge despite an onslaught from copycat competitors.

 This is against my standard advice.
 Normally I encourage brands to be as outlandish and interesting as possible, but this is based on the assumption that most cannot use inertia to their advantage (they are trying to break inertia instead).
-However for the beneficiaries of inertia the opposite is true.
-Your job is to represent the centre ground; to be the generic middle that differentiated competitors orbit around.
+However, for the beneficiaries of inertia the opposite is true.
+Your job is to represent the center-ground; to be the generic middle that differentiated competitors orbit around.
 And this means playing it pretty straight.

 Nice work if you can get it!

 As for the rest of us, brands who represent “spins” on pre-existing categories, the only way we can make inertia work for us is to fight it as hard as we can.
 By being as distinctive and radical as possible we give ourselves a chance not only to wake consumers from their slumber but to create our own centre of gravity, which will in time benefit from its own inertia.
 Brands that we typically think of as “great brands” are those who’ve done this.
 They have captured an army of inert zombie purchasers due to the power of their positioning as opposed to claiming the centre ground.

 Regardless of which brand positioning camp you fall into, recognise that either way inertia is a force to be accepted and embraced.
 Accept that, generally, people don’t give a shit and only want to be left alone.
 And embrace that fact, by helping them, by and by, to never think about your category ever again – because you’ve resolved it for them.